 <zing-grid caption="Employees" src="https://cdn.zinggrid.com/datasets/remote-data.json"> </zing-grid>

 Adding more features is as simple as adding more attributes.
-You can find the fullscreen list of attributes/features available in our api docs.
+You can find the full list of attributes/features available in our API docs.

 <zing-grid caption="Employees" columns-control draggable layout-controls pager page-size="4" page-size-options="2,4,8" search sort src="https://cdn.zinggrid.com/datasets/remote-data.json"> </zing-grid>

-Most of the features you can add as an attribute, alternatively you can add features by tags.
+You can add most features as an attribute; alternatively you can add features by tags.
 In general, tags allow slotted content.
 For example, our caption example from the previous section can also be added as:

 <zing-grid src="https://cdn.zinggrid.com/datasets/remote-data.json"> <zg-caption>Employees</zg-caption> </zing-grid>

 To keep the attribute and DOM elements in-sync, the attribute takes precedence and drives the synchronization.
 Changing the attribute will update the DOM element, but not vice-versa.
-If you need to change data after render, update the attribute instead of the DOM element for this reason.
+If you need to change data after render, update the attribute instead of the DOM element.